JdeRobot/RoboticsAcademy/exercises/2d_visual_odometry/README.md

-# 2D RGBD Visual Odometry.
+# 2D Visual Odometry.
-The objective of this exercise is to implement the logic of a RGBD visual odometry algorithm.
+The objective of this exercise is to implement the logic of a RGBD (RGB + Depth) visual odometry algorithm.
 The performance/accuracy of the users' algorithm will be shown on the GUI of the exercise.

 ## How to Run:
 To launch the exercise, follow the steps below: